watsonfellowship/watson-51/_fellows/alesandra-tejeda.md

 school: Colorado College

-project: "Understanding A Photograph: History, Memory, and Their Construction"
+project: "Understanding a Photograph: History, Memory, and Their Construction"

 countries:
   - United Kingdom